ApparyllisOrg/simply_mentions/README.md

 }
 ```

-Then create a list of mentions, you would do this programatically but here a list you can use for testing:
+Then create a list of mentions, you would do this programmatically but here a list you can use for testing:

 ```dart
 final List<MentionObject> documentMentions = [